Foundations of regular variation on topological spaces: Ideals and bornologies

-In many cases (B) does not hold and is replaced by the following weaker condition. \begin{itemize} \item[(B$_0$)] $\sS$ is generated by a family of ideals, each of them satisfying (B). \end{itemize} Condition (B$_0$) means that $\sS$ is the smallest ideal which contains a family of ideals, each of them satisfying (B).
-By Lemma~\ref{lemma:stau}, $\sS$ satisfies (B$_0$) if and only if it is generated by a (possibly uncountable) family $\{\modulus_i,i\in \JJ\}$ of continuous moduli, that is, $A\in\sS$ if and only if there exists a finite set $I\subset \JJ$ such that
+In many cases Condition~\hyperref[condB]{(B)} does not hold and is replaced by the following weaker condition. \begin{itemize} \item[(B$_0$)] $\sS$ is generated by a family of ideals, each of which satisfies Condition~\hyperref[condB]{(B)}. \end{itemize} Condition~\hyperref[condB0]{(B$_0$)} means that $\sS$ is the smallest ideal containing a family of ideals, each satisfying Condition~\hyperref[condB]{(B)}.
+By Lemma~\ref{lemma:stau}, $\sS$ satisfies \hyperref[condB0]{(B$_0$)} if and only if it is generated by a (possibly uncountable) family $\{\modulus_i\colons i\in \JJ\}$ of continuous moduli, that is, $A\in\sS$ if and only if there exists a finite set $I\subset \JJ$ such that

-Equivalently, each $A\in\sS$ is a subset of a finite union of semicones, each of them satisfying (B).
+Equivalently, each $A\in\sS$ is a subset of a finite union of semicones, each of which satisfies Condition~\hyperref[condB]{(B)}.

-\begin{lemma} If an ideal $\sS$ satisfies (B$_0$), then the scaling acts free on the union of sets from $\sS$. \end{lemma} \begin{proof} Let $x_0$ be a point from the union of all sets from $\sS$, such that $T_sx_0=x_0$ for some $s>1$.
-Then $x_0$ belongs to an ideal which satisfies (B), so that $\modulus(x_0)=t>0$ for a modulus $\modulus$.
-Then $t=\modulus(T_sx_0)=st$, which is a contradiction. \end{proof}
+\begin{lemma} If an ideal $\sS$ satisfies Condition~\hyperref[condB0]{(B$_0$)}, then the scaling acts freely on the union of sets in $\sS$. \end{lemma} \begin{proof} Let $x_0$ be a point in the union of all sets from $\sS$, such that $T_sx_0=x_0$ for some $s>1$.
+Then $x_0$ belongs to an ideal that satisfies Condition~\hyperref[condB]{(B)}; thus, $\modulus(x_0)=t>0$ for some modulus $\modulus$.
+It follows that $t=\modulus(T_sx_0)=st$, which is a contradiction. \end{proof}

-Sometimes (see, e.g., Remark~\ref{rem:sets-scaling}), it may be convenient to work with ideals whose union includes some scaling invariant elements and so which do not satisfy (B$_0$).
+Sometimes (see, e.g., Remark~\ref{rem:sets-scaling}), it may be convenient to work with ideals whose union includes some scaling-invariant elements, and which therefore do not satisfy Condition~\hyperref[condB0]{(B$_0$)}.

 \paragraph{Metric exclusion ideals} Recall the topological exclusion ideal from Example~\ref{example:exclusion}.
 A variant of this construction is common in metric spaces.